Measurements of Absolute Branching Fractions of $D^0\to K_L^0\phi$, $K_L^0\eta$, $K_L^0\omega$, and $K_L^0\eta^{\prime}$

 The signal yields ($N_{\rm sig}$) are extracted by fitting the MM$^2$ distributions of selected events.
 Background events are divided into four categories.
 The first (BKGI) contains $D^0\to K_S^0(\to \pi^0\pi^0) X$ events.
 The second (BKGII) contains $D^0\to\eta_{\gamma\gamma}\phi, \eta_{\gamma\gamma}\eta, \eta_{\gamma\gamma}\eta^{\prime}$ events.
 The third (BKGIII) is from all the remaining peaking background channels.
 The fourth (BKGIV) is from combinatorial background components.
 In the fits, the signal is modeled by the MC-simulated shape convolved with a double-Gaussian function.
-The BKGI and BKGII are described by the corresponding MC-simulated shapes, and their sizes are fixed to the values estimated using the BFs from the PDG~\cite{pdg2020} and misidentification probabilities.
-The shape and size of BKGIII are fixed to the ones obtained from inclusive MC sample.
+The means and widths of signal mode dependent Gaussian functions are in the intervals $(-0.58,1.97)~{\rm MeV^2}/c^4$ and $(0.16,3.70)~{\rm MeV^2}/c^4$, respectively.
+The BKGI and BKGII are described by the corresponding MC-simulated shapes, and their sizes are fixed to the values estimated using the BFs from the PDG~\cite{pdg2020} and the corresponding misidentification rates.
+The shape and size of BKGIII are fixed to those obtained from the inclusive MC sample.
 BKGIV for $D^0\to K_L^0\eta^{\prime}_{\gamma\rho^0}$ is not smooth and is modeled by the MC-simulated shape; it is modeled by a linear function for the other signal decays.
-Figure~\ref{fig:fit_Umistry1} shows the fits to the MM$^2$ distributions of the accepted candidates in data.
+Figure~\ref{fig:fit_Umistry1} shows the results of the fits to the MM$^2$ distributions of the accepted candidates in data.

 There are combinatorial backgrounds in the $\phi \to K^+K^-$, $\eta \to \pi^+\pi^-\pi^0$, $\omega \to \pi^+\pi^-\pi^0$, and $\eta^\prime \to \pi^+\pi^-\eta$ signal regions, which can form a peak in the $\rm MM^2$ distributions.
 This kind of background is estimated by the corresponding sideband regions, defined as $M_{K^+K^-}\in(0.985, 1.000)\bigcup(1.045, 1.060)$ GeV/$c^2$, $M_{\pi^+\pi^-\pi^0}\in(0.495, 0.515)\bigcup(0.580, 0.600)$ GeV/$c^2$, $M_{\pi^+\pi^-\pi^0}\in(0.712, 0.732)\bigcup(0.832, 0.852)$ GeV/$c^2$, $M_{\pi^+\pi^-\eta}\in(0.913, 0.938)\bigcup(0.978, 1.003)$ GeV/$c^2$.
 Their yields ($N_{\rm sid}$) are obtained from similar fits to individual MM$^2$ distributions.
 Table~\ref{tab:bf} summarizes the fitted yields of $N_{\rm sig}$ and $N_{\rm sid}$, the normalization factors of background events in the signal and sideband regions ($S_{\rm co}$), the net signal yield ($N_{\rm net}=N_{\rm sig}-N_{\rm sid}\cdot S_{\rm co}$), the signal efficiencies ($\epsilon_{\rm sig}$), and the obtained BFs ($\mathcal{B}_{\rm sig}$).